August 14, 2011

 By Mike Garofalo

-If you are fortunate enough to have a qualified instructor teaching you Chen Taijiquan, then just resolve to carefully and diligently learn from that instructor and practice often on your own.
+If you are fortunate enough to have a qualified instructor teaching you the Chen Taijiquan short 18 form, then just resolve to carefully and diligently learn from that instructor and practice often on your own.

-If, like me, living in a rural area of California, you do not have a local Chen Taijiquan instructor to teach you directly, then you can still proceed to learn and practice the basics on your own using instructional DVDs, books, and Internet resources.
+If, like me, you do not have a local Chen Taijiquan instructor to teach you directly, then you can still proceed to learn and practice the basics on your own using instructional DVDs, books, and Internet resources.
+I lived in a rural area from 1998-2017, that was 130 miles from Sacramento, California, where there are a few Chen Taijiquan teachers.
+From 2017-2020 I am living in Vancouver, Washington; however, I have not yet found a Chen Taijiquan 18 form teacher near my home.

 2. Tai Chi for Health.
 By Grandmaster Chen Zhenglei and Master Liming Yue.
-Textbook for the 18 Form, warmups, silk reeling, principles.
+Textbook for the 18 Form, warm ups, silk reeling, principles.
+Available as a PDF version for Free online.
+VSCL.

 I have given a number of suggestions to beginners about learning Taijiquan in my webpage on the Standard 24 Beijing Short Form in the Yang Style of Taijiquan.